-A method which is not in the field of paid traffic, but within content marketing could be writing a guest post on your partner’s website and vice versa, and sharing content on social media.
+A method not in paid traffic but within content marketing could be writing a guest post on your partner’s website and vice versa and sharing content on social media.

 5) Cross Marketing with Realtors

-This type of cross marketing can be both interesting for wholesale real estate investors and also realtors.
+This cross-marketing type can be interesting for wholesale real estate investors and realtors.

-For wholesale real estate investors, it can be beneficial to work together with realtors that are more focused on homes in the lower price ranges to get access to potentially distressed property owners.
+For wholesale real estate investors, it can be beneficial to work with realtors that are more focused on homes in the lower price ranges to access potentially distressed property owners.

-If the deal is structured the right way, the investor gets a source for sellers and the realtor still can make money on a deal, even if the property is already an expired listing.
+The realtor can still make money on a deal, even if the property is already an expired listing.

-The other cross marketing approach is the classic co-brokering between real estate agencies and brokerages either in the same state or in different states.
+The other cross-marketing approach is the classic co-brokering between real estate agencies and brokerages in the same or different states.

 If the relationship is good between the two, even joint marketing campaigns could be carried out.